qala-io/java-course/docs/programme/transactions-n-aop.md

 `DogService` with this proxy.
 - Now make sure that this proxy gets initialized and is injected into Controller and your test instead of previous (static) proxy.
 Feel free to remove it.
+- Puzzle: without changing any of the code find a way to prove that your class is really proxied.
+- Puzzle: find a way to exclude some methods from being proxied.

 # Step 4 - Class Proxy with CGLIB

 JDK Proxy is good but it works only when your classes have interfaces.
-What if they're not?
+What if they don't?

 - Research how to create dynamic proxies with CGLIB
 - Add CGLIB to your classpath and create a new `CglibTransactionalDogService`.
 Try removing your interface and use the new proxy for transaction management.
+- Think & research: how is the CGLIB mechanism different from JDK Proxy?
+- Think & research: what are the pros and cons of JDK Proxy vs. CGLIB Proxy?
+When would you prefer one over another?

+# Step 5 - AspectJ AOP

+Aspect Oriented Programming is a way of introducing cross-cutting (not related to the core logic) aspects to the code.
+Some of it case use proxies like Spring AOP, others can change the bytecode of the classes (like AspectJ).

+- Research terminology and get a firm grip on terms: Pointcut, Join Point, Advise, Aspect.

+# Step 6 - Spring AOP

+Spring AOP is a wrapper over JDK Dynamic Proxy and CGLIB.
+It can use both and in terms of Spring one is called _Interface Proxy_ and the other is _Class Proxy_.

+-